Hiking Concepcion Volcano On Ometepe Island, Nicaragua

 It almost seemed that our adventure of hiking Concepcion Volcano did not want to be forgotten that easily.

 Since we put Nicaragua on our list of countries we wanted to visit in Central America, one activity stood out in particular.
 We aspired to hike to the top of Concepcion Volcano which dominates the skyline of Ometepe Island.
-If you prefer spending your time actively, we recommend you to put this activity on your bucket list of things to do in Central America.
+If you prefer spending your time actively, we recommend you to put this activity on your bucket list of things to do in Central America and Nicaragua travel itinerary.

 Yes, it is tough but doable, and memories of hiking Concepcion Volcano will for sure be one of the most vivid ones which will last forever.